-In our experience, providing a high-level visual diagram that outlines the hierarchy, terminology, and structure of Magento’s store set up (Website > Store > Store View) has proven to be extremely helpful:
+A high-level visual diagram that outlines the hierarchy, terminology, and structure of Adobe Commerce’s store setup (Stores > Settings > All Stores) has proven to be extremely helpful.

-Select the Store, provide a name, a country code (e.g. “cn” or if language/country specific could be something like “cn-us”), and set the Status to “Enabled”
+Select the Store, provide a name, a language and/or code (e.g. “es” if localized in Spanish or if language/country specific could be something like “es-us”), and set the Status to Enabled.

 On the Manage Stores page, you’ll now see your new store view on the far right column.

-Note: For Category, Products, and Configuration tasks it’s critical to select your correct Store View (located on the top left) before localizing your content/settings.
+Note: For Category, Products, and Configuration tasks it’s critical to select your correct Store View in the Scope dropdown (always located on the top left, usually in line with the orange Save button) before localizing your content/settings.

-Then go to the bottom of the “General” section and under “Visibility” select Not Visible Individually and press save.
+To hide products from a particular store view, follow the steps 1-2 above.
+Then go to the bottom of the General section and under Visibility, first, check Use Default Value, then select Not Visible Individually and press save.

-Scroll down to “Visibility”, check the “Change” box & set to Not Visible Individually and press save.
+- Scroll down to Visibility, check the Change box and set to Not Visible Individually and press save.

 Blocks / CMS Pages

-There is no scope setting for blocks & pages, so new blocks and pages need to be made for the new store views.
+There is no scope setting for blocks and pages, so specific blocks and pages need to be made for each store view.